 Ascensor da Bica – Connecting Rua de S. Paulo to Largo do Calhariz.
-It opened in 1892 but was out of order for a few years due to a few accidents.
-It returned to service in 1927.
+It opened in 1892 but was out of order for a few years because of a few accidents.
+So, it returned to service in 1927.
 It has an average slope of 23% and a 43-meter slope.

 Elevator de Santa Justa – Opened with pomp and circumstance 1902, it vertically connects Rua do Ouro to Largo do Carmo.
-The cast iron construction with filigree handiwork is 45 meters high and holds 29 people.
-It is one of Lisbon’s most photographed monuments.
+Above all, it’s the cast iron construction with filigree handiwork that caught your attention, because of its 45 meters high that holds up to 29 people.
+Therefore, it is one of Lisbon’s most photographed monuments.